 You can also help by being mindful of what you’re taking to the beach.
 Are you using single-use plastic products?
 Make sure they’re recycled and not left on the beach to drift into our waters.
 We have plenty of conservation tips to help you be more active in protecting our beaches and oceans.

-Where your nearest #2MinuteBeachClean board?
+Where is your nearest #2MinuteBeachClean board?

 You can do a #2MinuteBeachClean anywhere!
 Just remember to take a bag for rubbish, and to wear gloves or use a litter picker to protect your hands from anything sharp, rusty, or dirty.